dejan2609/harshadranganathan.github.io/_posts/2018-05-17-microsoft-teams-webhook-integration.md

 To send a message to the webhook connector we have to send it as a JSON payload.
 Refer [message card template](https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference) on how the payload needs to be structured.

+Note: [Adaptive cards](https://docs.microsoft.com/en-us/outlook/actionable-messages/adaptive-card) are the recommended card type for new Teams development.
+They are the new cross product specification for cards in Microsoft products including Bots, Cortana, Outlook, and Windows.
+However, they are not supported yet in teams connectors.

 You can experiment your card design at [Card Playground](https://messagecardplayground.azurewebsites.net/).

 We will send below sample payload to the connector and check if it works.